domenicosolazzo/jroc/README.md

-# OBT API
+# JRoc
+## You Know What Am I Sayin'
-A REST API for document tagging and entity extraction.
+A REST API for tagging and entity extraction of documents in Norwegian bokmål and nynorsk.

-#### About Oslo-Bergen Tagger
-The Oslo-Bergen Tagger is a morphosyntactic tagger for Norwegian bokmål and nynorsk.
-For general information about the tagger, visit its home page: [Tekstlab.uio.no](http://www.tekstlab.uio.no/obt-ny/).

 # INSTALLATION
      # Clone the repo